 Unlike most other manufacturers who use hall sensors or printed circuit traces to generate the speed control signal, Denon chose to print a magnetic strip encoded with a waveform, on the underside of the platter.
 This strip is read back by a magnetic tape head, very similar to the type you’d find in a cassette deck.

 Denon utilised this method of speed control in all their direct drive decks from this period, and it works very well.
 In fact, it’s more reliable than some other methods of sensing rotational speed.
 Of course, speed control relies on the measured signal being precise.
-Nothing is perfectly machined or completely flat, so some wow and flutter is inevitably ‘built in’.
+Nothing is perfectly machined or completely flat, so some wow and flutter is inevitably ‘built-in’.
 The result is still usually far better than belt-drive decks.

 Drive system: AC servo motor, direct drive

-Wow and flutter: 0.015% WRMS (servo)
+Wow & flutter: 0.015% WRMS (servo)

-Signal to noise ratio: 78dB
+Signal-to-noise ratio: 78dB

 Tonearm: S-shaped (mk1), straight low mass (mk2)

 Dimensions: 450 x 140 x 403mm

 The motor isn’t quite as hefty as the motors of older Denon decks like the SL-7D, but it’s still a decent design and should last for many years.

 The DP-30L is easy to work on, typical of most older Denon equipment.
 Everything is well laid out and the circuit board and parts are of good quality.